Area and History

 For the purposes of program planning, structure, service delivery, and financing, a distinction is made between flood control and local drainage services.
 The flood control program relates to the control, containment, and safe disposal of storm waters that flow onto the valley floor from the eastern streams.
 The local drainage program relates to the collection and safe disposal of storm water runoff generated within the urban and rural watersheds or “drainage areas.”
 All are closely integrated and coordinated to provide efficient, comprehensive services.
 Collectively, these facilities comprise the “Storm Drainage and Flood Control Master Plan.”

-- Fact sheet – Flood Control Program
+- Fact Sheet – Flood Control Program

 An interesting report on the history of water ownership in the Fresno area is available here.
 ‘Water and the rise of public ownership on the Fresno plain, 1850 to 1978’ is a report written by Todd A. Shallat for the City of Fresno Public Works Department in 1978.
-The PDF is large (28 MB) and may take a bit to download.

 The photos below illustrate our community’s need for protection from flood waters.
 Before construction of the flood control and urban drainage system, scenes like these were all too common in the Fresno-Clovis area.

 Downtown Fresno, 1925